luxonis/depthai-hardware/docs/source/pages/rvc/rvc3.rst

 Power consumption
 *****************

-The RVC3 itself has a maximum power consumption of about 8W, which is mainly consumed by the SoC, Movidius Keem Bay, that is integrated inside the RVC3.
+The RVC3 itself has a maximum power consumption of about 8W, which is mainly consumed by the SoC, Movidius™ Keem Bay, that is integrated inside the RVC3.

 .. include::  /pages/includes/footer-short.rst